Skip to main contentSkip to navigation

 What payment fees should I expect on an online store in India?

 UPI direct payments are roughly 0% MDR — the cheapest option.
-Card and net-banking payments via Razorpay, PhonePe, or Paytm gateways cost about 2% per transaction.
+Card and net-banking payments via Razorpay, PhonePe, or Paytm gateways cost roughly 2% per transaction (check each gateway's published pricing for current rates).
 Cash on delivery has no processing fee but carries return and cash-handling costs.
 Choosing UPI as your default payment method keeps fees near zero.

 What is the cheapest way to start selling online in India in 2026?

-A WhatsApp store on a free tier is the cheapest: no subscription to start, ~0% UPI fees, no website build, and same-day launch.
-You reinvest only when volume justifies it — moving to a ₹999/month plan for higher limits and automation.
-This 'start free, scale with revenue' path avoids the upfront ₹2,000+/month a website demands before you've made a single sale.
+A WhatsApp store is the cheapest: WhatsApp's free Business App lets you sell manually at no cost, and a managed platform like WatEase starts at ₹1,999/month (the Growth plan) with ~0% UPI fees, no website build, and same-day launch.
+You move up only when volume justifies it — to the ₹3,999/month Pro plan for higher limits, AI, and analytics.
+This 'start lean, scale with revenue' path avoids the recurring monthly subscription a website typically demands before you've made a single sale.

 Reference